8th Annual KIDS COUNT Conference

-Each event will be introduced with live music by indigenous violinist Sage Cornelius
+Each session was introduced with live music by indigenous violinist Sage Cornelius

 Sage is young Native musician from Topeka, Kansas, who effortlessly puts a unique, mean spin on violin.
 Sage first started playing music at age eight upon hearing “The Devil Went Down to Georgia” and hasn’t stopped.
 Since then, Sage has been seen busking on the streets, playing in symphonic orchestras, shredding in metal bands, accompanying mariachi bands, and playing alongside hip-hop artists, as well as touring with national recording soul singer Shawn James.
 Sage’s catalog of music embodies multiple genres ranging from cinematic movie themes to EDM anthems, acoustic jams, hip hop tributes, and heavy metal bangers.
 Sage is also a music teacher and has held various workshops with Native youth and others over the years.
 He hopes to empower and be an inspiration to all who hear and see him perform.

 Status of Child Well-Being in New Mexico & KIDS COUNT Data Book Release